HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

   </tbody>
 </table>

-### Authorization Server Obligations
+### FHIR Authorization Server Obligations

 #### Signature Verification

-The EHR's authorization server SHALL validate the JWT according to the processing requirements defined in [Section 3 of RFC7523](https://tools.ietf.org/html/rfc7523#section-3) including validation of the signature on the JWT.
+The FHIR authorization server SHALL validate the JWT according to the processing requirements defined in [Section 3 of RFC7523](https://tools.ietf.org/html/rfc7523#section-3) including validation of the signature on the JWT.

 In addition, the authentication server SHALL:
 * check that the `jti` value has not been previously encountered for the given `iss` within the maximum allowed authentication JWT lifetime (e.g., 5 minutes).
 This check prevents replay attacks.
 * ensure that the `client_id` provided is known and matches the JWT's `iss` claim

-To resolve a key to verify signatures, a server SHALL follow this algorithm:
+To resolve a key to verify signatures, a FHIR authorization server SHALL follow this algorithm:

 <ol>
   <li>If the <code>jku</code> header is present, verify that the <code>jku</code> is whitelisted (i.e., that it